helpscout/seed/README.md

 ![Grid pack](https://raw.githubusercontent.com/helpscout/seed-grid/master/grid-pack.png)

-You can use this with *any* scss project you'd like!
+You can use this with *any* project you'd like!
 (Seed not required).

 Seed's grid system was inspired by [Bootstrap V4](https://github.com/twbs/bootstrap/tree/v4-dev).
 However, it has been enhanced and modified quite heavily to fit Seed's needs and code organizational structure.